Charlie Stukes

-Charlie Stukes (born September 13, 1943), is a former professional American football defensive back.
+Charlie Stukes (born September 13, 1943) is an American former professional football defensive back.
 He started in Super Bowl V for the Baltimore Colts.
-He previously worked as an Assistant Principal at Oscar Smith High School in Chesapeake, Virginia.
-He currently works at the same school as an administrative assistant.
+Stukes played college football for the Maryland Eastern Shore Hawks and was selected by the Colts in the fourth round of the 1967 NFL/AFL draft.
+He previously worked as an assistant principal at Oscar Smith High School in Chesapeake, Virginia.
+In 2016 he was working at the same school as an administrator.